What’s New in MS Research – January 2023

 The most common side effect was infusion-related reactions.
 This new therapy is now available to individuals with MS through their healthcare providers.
 For more information, please refer to MSAA’s online news item, “FDA approves Briumvi™ for the treatment of relapsing forms of MS”; readers may also visit TG Therapeutics’ dedicated patient support website at www.briumvipatientsupport.com or call 1-833-BRIUMVI (1-833-274-8684).

-A new Gilenya® (fingolimod) biosimilar has been approved by the United States Food and Drug Administration (FDA) for relapsing forms of MS and will soon be available.
-Marketed under the brand name, Tascenso ODT® (fingolimod), this new formulation is the first and only Gilenya biosimilar to be available in convenient, orally disintegrating tablets.
+A new formulation of fingolimod has been approved by the United States Food and Drug Administration (FDA) for relapsing forms of MS and will soon be available.
+Marketed under the brand name, Tascenso ODT® (fingolimod), this medication is the same as that found in Gilenya®, but rather than a solid pill that needs to be swallowed, Tascenso ODT is given by a pill that immediately dissolves on the tongue and does not require water.
+Clinical data shows that it has the same efficacy (effectiveness), safety, and purity as the original medication.

-Tascenso ODT® (fingolimod) is an orally disintegrating tablet taken once daily, with or without water or food.
-It will be available in two strengths: 0.25mg and 0.5mg.
+Tascenso ODT will be available in two strengths: 0.25mg and 0.5mg.
 This formulation dissolves on the tongue within seconds, providing an easy and convenient administration of a DMT.
 Parent company Cycle Pharmaceuticals Ltd (Cycle) will be offering an in-house patient-support program called Cycle Vita™.
 This program will include services such as appropriate insurance navigation and financial assistance, as well as first-dose observation and baseline assessments.
 For those who want to initiate or continue treatment with fingolimod, the Cycle Vita program will help to take the place of Gilenya’s patient-support Go Program, which will no longer be available to individuals with MS after March 31st.

 Tascenso ODT is specifically indicated for the treatment of relapsing forms of multiple sclerosis (MS), including clinically isolated syndrome, relapsing-remitting disease, and active secondary-progressive disease, in adults as well as pediatric patients 10 years of age and older.
 The dose for adults and children weighing more than 88 pounds is 0.5mg daily; children weighing 88 pounds or less receive 0.25mg daily.